kevinbror/algorithms/notes.md

 # Graphs
 - similar to trees but no root
-- use cases: social network, AI,
+- use cases: social network, AI

+# Breadth first search
+-